What Secret Male Sexual Fantasy Is Surprisingly Common?

 Posted Feb 17, 2016

-For instance, in neuroscientists Ogi Ogas and Sai Gaddam’s A Billion Wicked Thoughts: What the Internet Tells Us About Sexual Relationships (2012), the authors tell us that in their exhaustive Web explorations they discovered that, regarding heterosexual interest on English language search engines, cuckold porn was second only to the category Youth as the most looked-up topic.
-And in his provocative article “Cuckolded: Why Do So Many Men Fantasize About Their Wives Cheating on Them?” (playboy.com, 07/31/15), the social psychologist Justin Lehmiller also alludes to trends revealing the surge of interest in cuckold scenarios, pointing out that even a cursory search on Amazon will turn up hundreds of books on such erotica and that the Internet, too, resoundingly echoes this “huge demand” for graphic depictions of such sex.
+For instance, in neuroscientists Ogi Ogas and Sai Gaddam’s A Billion Wicked Thoughts: What the Internet Tells Us About Sexual Relationships (2012), the authors tell us that in their exhaustive web explorations they discovered that, regarding heterosexual interest on English language search engines, cuckold porn was second only to the category youth as the most looked-up topic.
+And in his provocative article “Cuckolded: Why Do So Many Men Fantasize About Their Wives Cheating on Them?”, the social psychologist Justin Lehmiller also alludes to trends revealing the surge of interest in cuckold scenarios, pointing out that even a cursory search on Amazon will turn up hundreds of books on such erotica and that the internet, too, resoundingly echoes this “huge demand” for graphic depictions of such sex.
 In particular, Xtube and PornHub are singled out as responding to this ever-growing desire in men to “play out” in their heads this prevalent (but typically private) fantasy.

 The writer I’ll be citing the most, however, is David J. Ley, a fellow blogger for Psychology Today and the author of Insatiable Wives: Women Who Stray and the Men Who Love Them (2012).
 Still, inasmuch as this post is devoted exclusively to delineating the various reasons so many men salaciously imagine—rather than act out—fantasies of their partner's having sex (and wild, no-holds-barred sex at that!) with other men, I’ll limit myself to referring to his PT post “Why Would You Do That?
-(Watch Your Wife with another Man)” (07/08/10).
+(Watch Your Wife With Another Man)."

 My Wife Is a Hottie!